hashi-netbiz/centos9-cis/README.md

 8. Stop the VM in azure and proceed to section 2.0 below

-2.0 Finally create a golden image from the modified VM in 4.0 above
+2.0 Finally create a golden image from the modified VM in 1.0 above
 ############
 for the creation of the golden centos 9 stream image, refer to the microsoft publication referenced below:

     https://learn.microsoft.com/en-us/azure/virtual-machines/capture-image-portal

-NB: The Golden image is to be based on the VM created in section 1.0 above.